The Next Stage Programme at the NRH

 What is the duration of the Next Stage programme?

-The average programme duration is 9.9 months, with arrange of 3-19 months.
-However, this duration can vary to meet the individual needs and goals of the trainees.
+The average programme duration is 10 months, with a range of 3-19 months.
+However, this duration can vary to meet the individual needs and goals of the trainee.
 Some trainees may not need to avail of all the modules in the programme, or some might require extra training to meet their particular needs and goals.
 Some trainees will attend on a part-time or graduated basis due to the constraints of their disability or to accommodate relevant work or other training needs.

 To be admitted into the Next Stage programme at the NRH, the individual must: